 Independent Network of Labour Migration and Integration Experts (LINET) – Brussels, Belgium.
 IOM-LINET was created in 2009 by the IOM in order to provide the DG for Employment, Social Affairs and Inclusion of the European Commission with expert analysis and advice on economic migration and labour market integration of third country nationals.

 IOM Migration Research and Training Centre (IOM-MRTC) – Seoul, Republic of Korea.
-IOM-MRTC acts as a specialized research and training institute on migration policy.
+IOM-MRTC acted as a specialized research and training institute on migration policy.

 The African Capacity Building Center (ACBC) – Moshi, Tanzania.
 Established by IOM in 2009, the ACBC is a centre of excellence which (a) promotes international understanding of migrants and migration issues; (b) promotes sound migration governance in Africa; (c) develops, institutionalizes and delivers on-site and off-site migration management training programmes; and (d) builds the migration management capacity of Africa States.